 Timely warnings are developed and activated under the direction of the UOPD chief or a designee.
-Timely warnings are distributed via mass email to the "uoregon.edu" email accounts of all employees and students and may also be posted to UOPD social media accounts to be immediately received by individuals who follow or subscribe to those accounts.
-Timely warnings are also posted on the UOPD website and may be distributed by other means as well.
+Timely warnings are distributed via mass email to the "uoregon.edu" email accounts of all employees and students of the impacted campus.
+Timely warnings are also posted on the alerts blog website and may be distributed by other means as well.
 Timely warnings are issued as soon as pertinent information is available.
 Follow-up information may be distributed later, such as if a suspect responsible for a series of campus crimes has been apprehended.

-The timely warning development process is as follows: a UOPD dispatcher, watch commander, officer, or the Clery Coordinator receives information about a Clery crime or similar incident on or near campus, from a campus security authority, from the public, or from another law enforcement agency.
+The timely warning development process: a UOPD dispatcher, watch commander, officer, or the Clery Coordinator receives information about a Clery crime or similar incident on or near campus, from a campus security authority, from the public, or from another law enforcement agency.
 The information is summarized and referred to the chief or designee.
-Each such incident is considered on a caseby-case basis, depending on the facts of the incident and the information available to UOPD, and evaluated as to the immediate, ongoing or serious threat to campus.
-If a timely warning is indicated, a staff member (usually the public information officer or designee) drafts a notice and verifies facts and pertinent information with relevant law enforcement personnel.
+Each incident is considered on a case-by-case basis, depending on the facts of the incident and the information available to UOPD, and evaluated as to the immediate, ongoing, or serious threat to campus.
+If a timely warning is indicated, a staff member (usually the public information officer or communication staff) drafts a notice and verifies facts and pertinent information with relevant law enforcement personnel.
 The chief or designee and members of university leadership receive for review a copy of the notice, just prior to release to the campus.
-Timely warning notices are usually distributed and posted by the public information officer or designee.
-Trained staff members in the university's communications office may also develop and activate the timely warning notices and emails.
-Other UOPD staff may be involved in developing and/or executing the timely warning process as necessary or as directed by the chief or designee.
+Timely warning notices are usually distributed and posted by the public information officer or Clery Coordinator.
+Other UOPD staff and Safety and Risk Services staff may be involved in developing and/or executing the timely warning process as necessary or as directed by the chief or designee.